 Prerequisite: Admission into English 3-4 (H) will be based on the student's previous performance in high school English.
-Teacher recommendation, current reading level, writing samples, and standardized test scores may be considered; however, a student's motivation and desire to participate in upper level English courses should also be strongly considered.
+Teacher recommendation, current reading level, writing samples, and standardized test scores may be considered; however, a student's motivation and desire to participate in upper-level English courses should be the primary consideration.

 This one-year course, designed for the highly motivated student, focuses on skills and strategies in reading, writing, speaking, listening, research, vocabulary, grammar, and usage.
 Students will read at least five literary forms: short story, autobiography, novel, drama, and poetry.
 Student writing will be varied, including personal narrative, literary analysis, creative writing, poetry, and research.
 The course will include a variety of teaching techniques from direct instruction to small group work.
-As a part of this course, students are required to take the Nevada End of Course Final for English as the semester 2 final exam.

 This Nevada Academic Content Standards (NVACS) aligned, one-year course will strengthen and expand students' skills in reading, writing, speaking and listening necessary for college and career readiness in a twenty-first century, globally competitive society.
-Through close reading of a variety of grade-appropriate, high-quality contemporary works, seminal U.S. documents, the classics of American literature, and literary nonfiction, students will gain the capacity to challenge complex texts in all subjects.
-Students will engage in both short and long-term writing assignments in three main genres--argument, informative/explanatory, and narrative--as well as use writing as a way to comprehend text.
+Through reading of a variety of grade-appropriate, high-quality contemporary works, seminal U.S. documents, the classics of American literature, and literary nonfiction, students will gain the capacity to challenge complex texts in all subjects.
+Students will engage in both short and long-term writing assignments in three main genres--argument, informative/explanatory, and narrative--as well as use writing to comprehend text.
 Language instruction will focus on the balance between rules and manipulating language for the purpose of craft; and students will continue to build an extensive vocabulary.
 Research and technology will be embedded throughout the course.
 The course will be taught using a variety of teaching techniques from direct instruction to small group work with a focus on meaningful student discussion.